 Many people know Becky as “Miss Becky.”
 After college Becky bounced around the Northeast before making Earthplace her home for over a decade.
 She has a degree in Biological Aspects of Conservation and Environmental engineering.
 She is on the Board of the Backyard Beekeepers Association and Past President of Connecticut Outdoor Environmental Education Association.
 Although now rooted in Connecticut she still calls Wisconsin home, with her love of cheese and Wisconsin sports teams.

 Sophie joined the Earthplace senior leadership team in March 2019.
-Sophie has a Bachelor of Science degree in Biology/Zoology from Royal Holloway, University of London and has worked in non-profit development for over eight years.
-Previously she was the US Development Director with International Animal Rescue where she focused her efforts on animal conservation around the world.
-Here at Earthplace, Sophie manages the annual fund, major gifts and events, as well as overseeing marketing initiatives.
+Sophie has a Bachelor of Science degree in Biology/Zoology from Royal Holloway, University of London and has worked in non-profit development for over nine years.
+Sophie manages the annual fund, major gifts and events, as well as overseeing marketing initiatives.

-Sophie lives in Westport with her family, two cats, a dog (and a horse).
+Sophie lives in Westport with her family, two cats, two dogs (and a horse).

 Mary is from Oakville, Connecticut and joined the Harbor Watch team in February 2020.
 She has a B.S. in Natural Resources and the Environment from the University of Connecticut, where she studied Water and Climate Resources.
 Her studies focused on freshwater wetland ecosystems of the Northeast.

 As the Research Assistant, she is involved in sample collection in the field, processing samples in the lab, and entering and processing Harbor Watch’s data.